edev/groupby/README.md

-# Groupby
+# GroupBy

 Group lines of input according to their contents.

 ## Description

-Groupby is a Linux terminal filter for grouping lines of input according to their contents.
+GroupBy is a Linux terminal filter for grouping lines of input according to their contents.
 You can specify a portion of a line to examine, and `groupby` will group together any lines of input that have that portion of the line in common.

 ## Compiling

-Groupby is written in the Rust programming language and packaged with Cargo.
+GroupBy is written in the Rust programming language and packaged with Cargo.
 You will need a recent version of Rust that supports the 2018 edition of the language.
 One easy way to obtain Rust on your Linux system is to follow the directions on [rustup.rs](rustup.rs).

-To compile Groupby, run:
+To compile GroupBy, run:

 ```
 cargo build --release